-- 1. Out of school suspension for three-e-ten days. - 2.
-Expulsion.
+- 1. Out of school suspension for three-ten days. - 2.
+In-school suspension for up to 4 days - 3.
+Expulsion (Removal from Priority Charter Schools)

 Virtual Learning Code of Conduct

 While some students may participate in a virtual (online) classroom environment, standards for student conduct remain important to our school environment.
 To help ensure that our students understand how to behave in a virtual classroom environment, we have developed a code of conduct for students to follow.
 This code of conduct addresses student interactions with Priority Charter Schools' faculty, staff, and students in the online environment.